nusofthq/avchat-documentation/_includes/installation-instructions.md

 You have the possibility to switch the type of the configuration files used by AVChat to communicate with the web server (load the settings, request tokens, etc...).

-Switching to other types of config files (like the .aspx ones also provided with AVChat) can be done via the sscode flash var explained below.
+Switching to other types of config files (like the .aspx ones also provided with AVChat) can be done via the `sscode` flash var explained below.

-By default AVChat uses the PHP set of files (avc_settings.php, token_request.php, etc.) so we need to tell it to use the .aspx set of files.
+By default AVChat uses the PHP set of files (`avc_settings.php`, `token_request.php`, etc.) so we need to tell it to use the .aspx set of files.
 To do that we will use the `sscode` flash var.

 1. Open up `index.html` and `admin.html` in a text editor and find the following variable: `sscode :"php"`, and replace with:
 `sscode :"aspx"`, like this: